top of page

 Or makes us judge someone before even saying hello.

-Or forces us to become more insulated and less willing to talk with people who have different opinions than our own.
+Or forces us to become more insulated and less willing to talk to people with different opinions from our own.

-Throughout the book, I was impressed at the graciousness that each preacher gave to the heretic involved.
-They did not automatically dismiss their ideas or call the person evil, but rather they took their arguments seriously.
+Throughout the book, I was impressed by the graciousness that each preacher showed toward the heretic involved.
+They did not automatically dismiss their ideas or call the person evil, but rather, they took their arguments seriously.
 Many of the preachers saw the heresies as attempting to address an important theological question, but they were ultimately found to be in error.
 In fact, the heretics themselves, by challenging the status quo, actually helped the Church express its faith more articulately.

 In the quest for truth, some mistakes had to be made so that we could articulate what Scripture actually said.
 Speaking of Nestorius, who denied that Jesus was at the same time God and man, one of the preachers said, "He did not set out to be novel or original, far from it: he saw himself as preserving the integrity of the Christian faith” (36).

 Undoubtedly, his ideas were opposed, but after the fact, he was simply sent back to his monastery in Antioch.
-Nestorius' theology was condemned but he himself stayed intact.
+Nestorius' theology was condemned, but he himself remained intact.

 And it's here where a little context can help us.
-Marcus Plested notes that the word heresy comes from the Greek word that means "opinion" or "school of thought" (42).
+Marcus Plested notes that the word heresy derives from the Greek term meaning "opinion" or "school of thought" (42).
 This is the word used in 1 Corinthians 11:19 when Paul says, "No doubt there have to be differences [heresies] among you to show which of you have God’s approval” (NIV).
 Paul talks about heresies within the Church from the very beginning, but his recommendation is not to cancel that person or burn them at the stake.
-Rather the call is to keep discerning what is of God and what is of man.
+Rather, the call is to keep discerning what is of God and what is of man.
 As Paul says in Philippians 4:8, “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things” (NIV).

 In a time of living amid differences, how do we move towards that which is pure and lovely and admirable together?
-I don't have a complete answer to this question, but a starting point may be to see "the other" as valuable in and of themselves.
+I don't have a complete answer to this question, but a starting point may be to see "the other" as valuable in and of itself.
 We may consider their ideas strange or even dangerous, but how might their ideas help shape us?
 What might we learn from them?
-And lastly, how can we create a dialogue that is respectful while continuing to hold our convictions?
+And lastly, how can we create a respectful dialogue while continuing to hold our convictions?

 As A.N.
 Williams puts it, "There is…a positive side to heresies if we allow our knowledge of them to steer us, not just away from error, but into the arms of the One who is the way, the truth, and the life" (34).

-None of us have it all right, but God willing, we can all move in the direction of the One who not only knows all truth but is all truth.
+None of us has it all right, but God willing, we can all move in the direction of the One who not only knows all truth but is all truth.

 Arianism: “The Christological (concerning the doctrine of Christ) position that Jesus, as the Son of God, was created by God.
 It was proposed early in the 4th century by the Alexandrian presbyter Arius and was popular throughout much of the Eastern and Western Roman empires, even after it was denounced as a heresy by the Council of Nicaea (325).”